What’s to Know about the Iceland Population?

 Historically, Icelanders practiced a form of paganism brought over by the people that colonized the island back in AD 874.
 However, now only about 1.4% of the population practice the religion called ‘Heathenry.’

 Currently, the most commonly practiced religion is Lutheran, which is also called the Church of Iceland.
 A whopping 62.28% of the population believes in Lutheranism.
+The Evangelical Lutheran Church is the state church in Iceland, with its ministers being civil servants and its head being the Bishop of Iceland.

 There are also other iterations of Lutheranism that an additional 5.59% of the population practice.
 These include: